super7ramp/frontend-mentor/8-meet-landing-page/meet-landing-page/README.md

 replaced (see this post
 on [Stack Overflow](https://stackoverflow.com/questions/14978807/can-you-apply-a-width-to-a-before-after-pseudo-element-contenturlimage)).

-A solution is to set tje image as `background-image` of the pseudo-element:
+A solution is to set the image as `background-image` of the pseudo-element:

 ```css
 .zero::before {